varbhat/exatorrent/docs/deploy.md

 Create new seperate user and group to run `exatorrent` .
 In this document , we assume that `exatorrent` is run as `exatorrent` user and `exatorrent` group but any name is fine .
 Run `exatorrent` as seperate user and group .

 # Service
 Using Services help to make sure that `exatorrent` will be running even after reboot and better logging by service Manager .
-Below are example Service files for `Runit` and `Systemd` .
+Below are example Service files for `Runit` , `Systemd` , `Sysvinit` and `Openrc` .
+Modify them to suit your system .

 ## Runit
 `run` file of `exatorrent` is as below .